 Benjamin G. Lee joined IBM T. J. Watson Research Center in May of 2009 as a post-doctoral researcher.
 He is currently a research staff member investigating optical communications within next-generation computing systems.
 His current research is particularly focused toward increasing bandwidth density and power efficiency in highly-parallel optical interconnects by exploring both single-mode and multimode solutions.
-Other research interests include integrated photonic switches to build networks which exist at the boundary between traditional circuit- and packet-switched paradigms.
+Of particular interest is the use of integrated photonic switches to build networks which exist at the boundary between traditional circuit- and packet-switched paradigms.

 Ben received the B.S. degree from Oklahoma State University in 2004, and the M.S. and Ph.D. degrees from Columbia University in 2006 and 2009, respectively, all in electrical engineering.